vivainio/hookmaster/README.md

 `SOMETICKET-123: Do stuff`

-The hooks themselves relay the call to hookmaster, e.g. pre-commit-message hooks created by hookmaster looks like this:
+The hooks themselves relay the call to hookmaster, e.g. prepare-commit-message hooks created by hookmaster looks like this:

 ```sh
 #!/bin/sh